Why Hunting Should Not Be Banned?

 This abnormal equilibrium has a negative impact on the ecosystem and food chain.
 Many animals perish from hunger when too many of the same animals fight for food availability.
 Other animals would be compelled to abandon their native habitats in quest of resources.

-Hunting animals really helps maintain many kinds of animals thriving and well in several areas, particularly in Africa.
+Hunting animals helps maintain many kinds of animals thriving in several areas, particularly in Africa.
 Several poor communities and territories in Africa lack the funds and facilities to sustain appropriate wildlife reserves or hire state troopers to prevent poachers from killing wildlife indiscriminately.
-Wildlife reserves in Africa may utilize cash raised by sport hunters to avoid poaching and keep countless wildlife animals from becoming endangered.
+Wildlife reserves in Africa may utilize cash raised by trophy hunting to avoid poaching and keep countless wildlife animals from becoming endangered.

-Hunting is one of the most promising methods for controlling wildlife animal populations and raising funds to protect rare and endangered species.
-It is sometimes healthier for the environment as a whole to hunt and kill off certain animal species that may be dangerous for other animals.
+Hunting is one of the most promising methods for controlling the wildlife animal population and raising funds to protect rare and endangered species.
+It is sometimes healthier for the environment to hunt and kill off certain animal species that may be dangerous for other animals.
 When an animal must be killed, it seems logical that it should be done in a way that helps the community, as hunters are ready to pay a high price for both the “opportunity” and “luxury.”

 There are many benefits of both hunting and sport hunting, such as helping the ecosystem, preventing the risk of overpopulation in animals, decreasing the risk of mass extinction in animals, and of course, giving people their source of income.
 Not only that, but in some countries, hunting is their only way of getting protein on their tables.
-Hunting and sport hunting should not be banned as long as the hunters know their limits and are hunting ethically and morally.
+This is why hunting should not be banned as long as the hunters know their limits and are hunting ethically and morally.
 And, of course, hunters should never hunt endangered animals.